-12. Soils were mapped by the Soil Survey of England and Wales at a reconnaissance scale of 1:250 000 (SSEW, 1983) as Eardiston 1 Association which is described as comprising well drained reddish coarse loamy soils over sandstone which may be shallow in places especially on brows.
-This description was entirely borne out by the findings of the current survey.
-More detailed soils information is also available in the published 1: 25 000 scale survey of Cinderford (SSEW 1981) which shows mainly Ross series with some Flaxley series in the west.
+12. Soils were mapped by the Soil Survey of England and Wales at a reconnaissance scale of 1:250 000 (SSEW 1983) as Eardiston 1 Association which is described as well drained reddish coarse loamy soils over sandstone which may be shallow in places especially on brows.
+More detailed soils information is also available in the published 1: 25 000 scale survey of the Cinderford area (SSEW 1981) which shows Ross, Sellack, and Newent series.
+The current survey found soils most closely matching the description of Eardiston 1